State of Washington Classified Job Specification

 AND

-Current Washington State license, or license eligible to practice as an Occupational Therapy Assistant
+Active Washington State license, or license eligible to practice as an occupational therapy assistant.

 AND

-18 months experience as an Occupational Therapy Assistant 1 or equivalent.
+18 months experience as an Occupational Therapy Assist 1

 Physical ability to move patients and equipment.